rkfcccccc/english-words/README.md

 ## Frontend (Flutter)
 A mobile application with Flutter will play the role of a frontend for this app.

-At the moment I see it as a screen that scrolls down, giving you definitions of words and some challenges to test their knowledge.
+At the moment I see it mostly as a screen that scrolls down, giving you definitions of words and some challenges to test their knowledge.

+Also there will be a list of movies that will represent a collection of words

-### Future growth opportunities
+## Future growth opportunities
 Implement a language-dependent API for learning words not only in English.